Emeryx/Emeryx/README.md

 - 👋 Hi, I’m @Emeryx
 - 👀 I’m interested in Web development and data analysis
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning MongoDB, ExpressJS and data structures
 - 📫 How to reach me: @_emery on Discord
 - 😄 Pronouns: He / Him